-Deficit contributions paid to the Fund by each employer will be expressed as £s amounts increasing at 3.65% per annum (in line with the long-term pay growth assumption) and it is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford based on the Administering Authority's view of the employer's covenant and risk to the Fund.
+Secondary Rate contributions for each employer will be expressed as £s amounts increasing at 4.35% per annum (in line with the Fund's long-term pay growth assumption) and it is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford given other competing cost pressures, based on the Administering Authority's view of the employer's covenant and risk to the Fund.

-Recovery periods will be set by the Fund on a consistent basis across employer categories where possible and communicated as part of the discussions with employers.
-This will determine the minimum contribution requirement and employers will be free to select any shorter deficit recovery period and higher contributions if they wish, including the option of prepaying the deficit contributions in one lump sum either on annual basis or a one-off payment.
+Recovery periods will be set by the Fund on a consistent basis across employer categories where possible and communicated as part of discussions with employers.
+This will determine the minimum contribution requirement and employers will be free to select any shorter deficit recovery period and higher contributions if they wish, including the option of prepaying the deficit contributions in one lump sum either on an annual basis or a one-off payment.
 This will be reflected in the monetary amount requested via a reduction in overall £ deficit contributions payable.